 9. How is the flight training constructed - what do I need to complete?

-These elementary stages of flight training are comprised of a total of 80 Hours / 3-4 months flight instruction.
+The elementary stages of flight training are comprised of a total of 80 hours flight instruction.
 It is when will be when you fly solo for the first time and build up the necessary hours and experience to progress onto the next stage of your flight training.

 After you have completed the theoretical side of your pilot training you can then progress on to the advanced stages of flight instruction.
 This is when you complete your Multi-Engine Instrument (ME IR) and Piston Rating (MEP) and Commercial Pilot's Licence (ME CPL).